St Winifred’s Catholic Primary School

 Record Keeping and Assessment

-Children should be assessed on their knowledge and understanding of the nature, processes and methods of science and teacher assessment must be carried out at the end of each topic using the assessment grid from Edukent medium term plans.
+Children are assessed on their knowledge and understanding of the nature, processes and methods of science.
+Teacher assessment is carried out at the end of each topic using the assessment grid from Edukent medium term plans.

-Teacher assessment must be shared with Science coordinators and SLT once a term.
+Teacher assessment is shared with the science co-ordinator and SLT once a term.

-The Science coordinators must carry out regular sampling of Science books and classroom display to ensure high quality teaching and learning of Science throughout the school.
-Feedback should be given and good practice shared with colleagues.
-(See Science sampling sheet attached)
+The Science co-ordinator carries out termly sampling of science books and classroom displays to ensure high quality teaching and learning of science throughout the school.
+Feedback is given and good practice shared with colleagues.

-Where needs arise, science coordinators should have opportunity to support colleagues, especially NQTs through team teaching and lesson observations.
+Where needs arise, the science co-ordinator has the opportunity to support colleagues, especially NQTs through team teaching and lesson observations.

-Any member staff seeking support in the teaching of Science should be given the opportunity to attend suitable courses when they become available.
-This should be arranged with the Science coordinators or SLT.
-The Science coordinator and Head teacher will arrange regular INSET including staff meetings.
+Any member staff seeking support in the teaching of science are given the opportunity to attend suitable courses when they become available.
+This is arranged with the science co-ordinator or SLT.
+The science co-ordinator and head teacher arrange regular INSET including staff meetings.